Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 162.3

-Florida has gone 6-6-0 against the spread, while Kentucky's ATS record this season is 8-4-0.
-The Gators have a 10-3-0 record hitting the over, while games involving the Wildcats have a record of 9-3-0 when it comes to hitting the over.
+Florida has compiled a 6-6-0 record against the spread this season, while Kentucky is 8-4-0.
+In terms of hitting the over, games involving the Gators are 10-3-0 and the Wildcats are 9-3-0.

 Bet on this or any college basketball matchup at BetMGM